biancaat/fullstack-mvc-auth-template/README.md

 # Things to add

-- Create a `.env` file and add the following as `key: value`
+- Create a `.env` file under the config folder and add the following as `key: value`
   - PORT: 2121 (can be any port example: 3000)
   - DB_STRING: `your database URI`
  ---

- Have fun testing and improving it! 😎